Anti-abortion protester arrested after scaling Oklahoma City building

 Once released, Des Champs spoke with Nexstar’s KFOR about why he scaled Devon Tower.

-Des Champs has pulled this stunt before as he has climbed tall buildings before in San Francisco, New York, Detroit, and Las Vegas.
+Des Champs has previously climbed tall buildings before in San Francisco, New York, Detroit, and Las Vegas.

 When asked if he felt as if his climb was a “waste of city resources,” he said, “It’s a growing movement.
 But, you know, I could help them come up with a plan that would be better, I guess, save resources.”

-Des Champs may be seen climbing again, but for now, he said his lawyer recommends he not disclose information about when or where.
+Des Champs might be seen climbing again, but for now, he said his lawyer has recommended that he not disclose information about when or where.